SWIFTSIM/SWIFT/doc/RTD/source/AnalysisTools/index.rst

 This script has also the possibility to generate a list of function calls for each task with the option ``--with-calls`` (this list may be incomplete) and to describe at which level each task are run ``--with-levels`` (a larger simulation will provide more accurate levels).
 You can convert the ``dot`` file into a ``png`` with the following command ``dot -Tpng dependency_graph.dot -o dependency_graph.png`` or directly read it with the python module ``xdot`` with ``python -m xdot dependency_graph.dot``.
+If you wish to have more dependency graphs, you can use the parameter ``Scheduler:dependency_graph_frequency``.
+It defines how many steps are done in between two graphs.
+While the initial graph is showing all the tasks/dependencies, the next ones are only showing the active tasks/dependencies.

 Cell graph